-Ferrovial also operates (i) two concessions in the UK: (1) the M8 (Cintra has a 20 per cent. stake), a 29-kilometre road in Central Scotland highway network between the country's two main cities, Glasgow and Edinburgh, the term for which ends in 2047; and (2) the Silvertown tunnel (Cintra has a 22.5 per cent. stake).
+Ferrovial also operates (i) two concessions in the UK: (1) the M8 (Cintra has a 20 per cent. stake), a 29kilometre road in Central Scotland highway network between the country's two main cities, Glasgow and Edinburgh, the term for which ends in 2047; and (2) the Silvertown tunnel (Cintra has a 22.5 per cent. stake).
 In November 2019, RiverLinx consortium reached the commercial and financial closing in relation to the Silvertown tunnel, which is not yet under operation.
-The contract includes the design, construction, financing, operation and maintenance of the tunnel; and (ii) one concession in Slovakia: D4-R7(Cintra has a 35 per cent. stake), a ring road to the east of Bratislava which will connect the existing radial roads, a 59-kilometre road, the term for which ends in 2050 and the first sections should be open in late 2020.
+The contract includes the design, construction, financing, operation and maintenance of the tunnel; and (ii) one concession in Slovakia: D4-R7(Cintra has a 35 per cent. stake), a ring road to the east of Bratislava which will connect the existing radial roads, a 59-kilometre road, the term for which ends in 2050 and which first sections were opened in June 2020.